 The portfolio serves several purposes:

-- Provides a means by which students may petition for life-learning credit applicable to their degree.
+- Provides a means by which students may petition for life-learning credit applicable to their online teaching degree.

 - Assesses extra-collegiate learning.